 Horizontal Gaze Nystagmus (HGN)

 This test is the most accurate of the SFST.
-The officer administrating this test will have the accuse follow a pen or finger with their eyes while having their head remain still.
-The office will be looking to see if there is a lack of smooth motion of the eye from side to side, look for nystagmus which is repetitive, uncontrolled eye movements, and does the eye start to jerk before it has moved through a 45 degree angle.
+The officer administrating this test will have the accused follow a pen or finger with their eyes while keeping their head still.
+The officer will be looking to see if there is erratic motion of the eye from side to side, if the accused suffers from nystagmus which is repetitive, uncontrolled eye movements, and if the accused's eye starts to jerk before it has moved through a 45 degree angle.

 Walk and Turn

-The office will explain the directions of this test and demonstrate the motion of the test before asking the driver to repeat their actions.
-The officer will instructs the diver to place one foot in front of the other in a straight line with the heel of one foot touching the toes of the other.
-The office will ask the driver to take nine heel-to-toe steps, turn around and take another nine heel-to-toe steps back to the starting point.
-The officer is observing the drivers ability to follow instructions, their balance, failure to touch toes, inability to walk a straight line, the use of their arms for balance, improper turning, and the incorrect number of steps.
+The officer will explain the directions of this test and demonstrate the motion of the test before asking the driver to repeat their actions.
+The officer will instruct the driver to place one foot in front of the other in a straight line with the heel of one foot touching the toes of the other.
+The officer will ask the driver to take nine heel-to-toe steps, turn around and take another nine heel-to-toe steps back to the starting point.
+The officer is observing the drivers ability to follow instructions, maintain their balance, touch their toes to their heels, inability to walk a straight line, the use of their arms for balance, improper turning, and the incorrect number of steps.
 If the officer observes two or more failures, they will have probable cause to arrest the person for drunk driving.

 One Leg Stand

-The one-leg stand consists of a driver standing for 30 seconds with one leg six inches off the ground with their toe pointed, while looking at their foot and simultaneously counting by one thousands (one thousand-one, one thousand-two, etc).
-The test forces a person to divide their attention between the mental task of counting and following instructions, while trying to master the physical task of balancing.
-During the entire 30 seconds a person's arms need to remain by their side and cannot be used for balance.
+The one-leg stand consists of a driver standing for 30 seconds with one foot six inches off of the ground with their toe pointed, while looking at their foot and simultaneously counting by one-thousands (one thousand-one, one thousand-two, etc).
+The test forces a person to divide their attention between the mental task of counting and following instructions, while trying to maintain the physical task of balancing.
+During the entire 30 seconds the person's arms need to remain by their sides and cannot be used for balance.
 The police officer will be observing if your foot touches the ground, swaying, hopping while trying to keep balance, the use of arms, and the ability to count accurately.
-Like the walk and turn, if the officer observes two or more failures, they can arrest you for drunk driving.
+Like the walk and turn, if the officer observes two or more failures, they can arrest you for drunk driving suspicion.